Brightcoders-Bootcamps/today-i-learned-Loored/README.md

    - The less, the better; make the names of the variables short and so: explicit and clear

 ### Fri 24, July 2020 {Clean Code}

+3. In the case of functions, their names should be descriptive and in this case, it does not matter if the name is a little long.

+   - Avoid excessive nesting
+   - Avoid switch instructions inside on abstract classes (factor + strategy)
+   - Should have 2 params as maximum, 3 if needed
+   - Avoid output params, it is better to build a function which returns a value (or call a class function of the object that is changing)
+   - Avoid boolean args since the function has two states (false and true); it is better to actually handle each boolean value in a single specific function for it
+   - Functions should just do what their name is telling us.
+If it is 'checkPassword' then it should ounly validate the password and do not nest another function to 'initializeSession', for example.
+   - All these rules are way too hard to follow from first instance buuut...
+   - [...]
+Keep working, only with practice and with iterative work it will get better!

+4. Comments inside the code are only viable when you cannot express with code.
+There are several comments that might me helpful like

+   - Legal comments (copyright)
+   - Informative comments about what will be returning the function.
+   - Explain an intention, a decision or even a warning.
+   - When using third-party libraries (because we cannot change the naming conventions for functions, for example)
+   - TODO comments
+   - Comments inside public API's (javadoc)

+We can say that an incorrect comment are these ones that still after reading it, you cannot understand them or even there are holes in the explanation, redundant comments, etc.

 ## Week 1